prasadaman2000/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+In order to improve this, I would like to add some text to the screen that will help people better understand what each shape represents.
+For example, it may be difficult to distinguish the number 7 from the number 9 without looking closely at the shape.
+I would also allow users to toggle between text-box-like shapes and the current shape model via a button press.

 # Prep for Part 2